 Practical info for visiting Alkmaar cheese market

-- Alkmaar cheese market takes place on the Waagplein between 10 AM and 12.30 PM every Friday in summer.
-It starts in April and ends at the beginning of September.
+- Alkmaar cheese market takes place on the Waagplein between +-9 AM and 1 PM every Friday in summer.
+It starts on the last Friday in March and ends at the beginning of September.
 In the summer, they now also have an evening market on Tuesdays between 7 PM and 9 PM.

 - If you can, try to get to the market at least half an hour before the opening and reserve the spot close to the weighing building as this is where most of the action takes place.
 It gets really busy later on and by 10.30-11 AM the whole market square is so crowded that you can hardly pass, let alone see anything.

 - If you prefer, you can arrive in Alkmaar on Thursday evening and stay at a hotel in Alkmaar, as we did.
 We stayed at the College Hotel Alkmaar and this hotel had all we needed: a big family room, great location, parking facilities, fantastic service, and a very good breakfast.
 Recommended!